 Want to ensure your loved ones get the most support possible from your estate?
 Read on to find out the essential information surrounding inheritance tax, and how to make your money go the furthest.

 The topic of inheritance tax is never a subject that’s going to be easy to talk about with your loved ones.
 But it is good to understand the ins and outs of the fees that have to be paid to HMRC when somebody passes away, and what can be done to help minimise the impact on your estate.

-Before getting concerned about inheritance tax though, it’s worth pointing out that it currently only affects slightly under one in 20 people.
-According to statistics published by HMRC last year, only 4.2% of UK deaths were liable to inheritance tax, or roughly 24,500 estates.
+Before getting concerned about inheritance tax though, it’s worth pointing out that it currently only affects a relatively small number of people.
+According to statistics published by HMRC, only 3.7% of UK deaths were liable to inheritance tax, or roughly 22,100 estates .

 Despite these relatively low numbers, it’s still a good idea to understand inheritance tax, and how its impact can be minimised through reliefs and exemptions.

 Benjamin Franklin is widely quoted as saying that there are only two certainties in life – death and taxes.
 And inheritance tax is a combination of the two.

 When somebody dies, their estate – essentially anything they owned, such as property, money and material items – is valued, and the government is able to take a cut of the lump sum before it is passed on to any beneficiaries.